Baily’s Corner offers their customers quality food, service and atmosphere in Tralee, County Kerry.

 Whether you’re looking for tea, a scone and lively conversation in the morning or a made to order sandwich and fresh soup for lunch the bar caters to suit both your taste and your wallet.

-Renowned for its extensive whiskey selection, Baily's has over eighty different whiskeys from around the world.
+Renowned for its extensive whiskey selection, Baily's Corner has over eighty different whiskeys from around the world.
 Baily's prides itself on having the largest selection of single malt whiskeys in Kerry.
 Whether you're an aficionado, or simply partial to the odd dram, Baily's caters for any palette and has staff to guide you in your choice.

-Baily's was established in 1981 and it was originally on the corner of Ashe Street.
+Baily's Corner was established in 1981 and it was originally on the corner of Ashe Street.
 As a local institution in Tralee it has been central to music, fun and many a debate.
 Founded by owner Garry O’Donnell, Garry and staff have been keeping the people of the Kerry fed, watered, informed and most importantly entertained for over 30 years.
 Every day scores of people gather in the pub to discuss the important and often not so important issues of the day and Garry’s staff will always be able to provide an entertaining new insight.

 Previously Harty's in Castle Street, Baily's has retained some of Harty's character while bringing its own unique Baily’s charm.
 The bar sits proudly on lower Castle Street across from Bank of Ireland.